 However, some manufacturers also make some amendments and adjustments to the readymade mobile trucks on customer’s request.
-The decision of your selection between readymade and customized one majorly depends upon your mobile eatery business plan.
+The decision of your selection between readymade and customized one majorly depends upon your food truck start up business plan.
 So, tailor your plan template wisely.
 Whatever type you choose for the business, just make sure the manufacturer is renowned with a very strong brand value.

 Some Important Factors

 This is not all – there are more to look into before getting live.
 These factors determine the exact kind of truck best suited for the needs.

 Menu Length –The length of the menu or list of foods can tell you a lot about your requirement.
 If you are planning to have a lengthy menu or a lot of foods, you will need larger cooking area and hence a big sized vehicle and vice versa.